 Dental FillingsAn Overview

 Dental fillings are used to treat teeth that are showing signs of decay or have been affected by trauma, wear or other damage.
 A dental filling will restore strength and beauty to the tooth and protect the tooth from future damage.
-Amherst dentists, Dr. Karl Neuhaus and Dr. Walter Neuhaus use metal free dental fillings to achieve natural looking, long lasting results.
+Amherst dentist Dr. Karl Neuhaus uses metal-free dental fillings to achieve natural-looking, long-lasting results.
 We can also replace old, dark fillings for an instant smile makeover.

 What is a “white filling”?